debezium/debezium-design-documents/gsoc/2026/siddhantcvdi/proposal.md

 2. SourceTask that runs the main loop
 3. JDBC connection wrapper that enforces database-specific requirements.

 This module establishes the connector foundation following the standard Debezium connector pattern.
 The SQLite-specific additions are WAL mode enforcement at startup and disabling auto-checkpoint on the connector connection.
-The goal is a connector that compiles, connects to SQLite, enforces WAL mode, and fails clearly with useful error messages when configuration is wrong.
-Every subsequent module builds directly on this foundation
+The goal is to make a connector that compiles, connects to SQLite, enforces WAL mode, and fails clearly with useful error messages when configuration is wrong.
+Every subsequent module builds directly on this foundation.

 ### Deliverables
 - Connector compiles against the Debezium BOM and Kafka Connect API.